 My personal take-aways

-I really like the analogy this book works with.
+I really like the main analogy Where Good Ideas Come From works with.
 It feels natural to describe innovation this way, because it’s, well, based on nature!
 A really interesting concept, I recommend you give it a go!

 What else can you learn from the blinks?